franzprante/reprod-fin-copied/content/post/2017-04-14-r-for-enterprise-understanding-r-s-startup.md

 3) The environment files are plain text files in the form `name=value`.
 The profile files contain R code.

-4) Be careful about placing things in a profile that limit the reproducibility or portability of your code.
-For example, it is tempting to include `options("stringsAsFactors" = FALSE)`.
-Setting this option in the profile is not recommended because if you were to share your code with someone else they would get unexpected errors.
+4) To double check what environment variables are defined in the R environment run `Sys.getenv()`.

-5) To double check what environment variables are defined in the R environment run `Sys.getenv()`.
+5) Do not place things in a profile that limit the reproducibility or portability of your code.
+For example, setting `options(stringsAsFactors = FALSE)` is discouraged because it will cause your code to break in mysterious ways in other environments.
+Other bad iddas

 ### Where to put what?